-Wood Burner or Gas Burner?
+Wood Burner or Gas Fire Pit?

 Gas: Instant heat at the press of a button.
 Controllable, and clean.
 No smell, no mess to clear up afterwards.
-No brainer really.

-Natural Mains Gas or Bottled LPG (Propane)
+Natural Mains Gas vs Bottled LPG (Propane)

 LPG: This is slightly more popular as it can be easier to install.
-However you have to find somewhere (outside) to store the bottle.
+However you have to find somewhere outside to store the bottle.

-Fire Pit Design
+Gas Fire Pit Design

 Now the fun part.
 Most people tend to build their own firepit, so they end up with something unique, that fits their own personal taste and budget.

 For inspiration, please visit our gallery.
 These images have been sent in by our happy customers, and show what can be achieved using our burners.
 You can view all images, or filter on a particular shape.
-Clicking on an image will bring up further images of than installation, or in some cases images showing how the firepit was built.
+Clicking on an image will bring up further images of than installation, or in some cases images showing how the fire pit was built.
 (Build Projects)

 Talk to a Gas Engineer